Angling: Rod

 A fishing rod is a long, thin stick/pole that acts as an extended lever and allows the angler to amplify line movements while luring and pulling the fish.
 It also enhances casting distance by lengthening the swing radius (compared to that of a human arm) and increasing the launch speed of the terminal tackles (the hook, bait/lure, and other co-launched attachments such as float and sinker/feeder).
 Traditional fishing rods are made from single piece of hardwood (e.g. ash and hickory) or bamboo, while contemporary rods are usually made from alloys (e.g. aluminium) or more often high-tensile composite materials such as fibreglass or carbon fiber, and newer rod designs are often constructed from hollow blanks to increase the specific strength and reduce the overall weight.
 Modern rods also may come in multi-piece or telescoping forms, which are more portable and storage-friendly.

+Types of Rods

+Fishing rods are categorized based on the rod's intended use.
+The type of reel and/or the fishing technique being utilized will determine which type of rod a fisherman selects.
+The design and ergonomics of each rod type optimize them for the intended method of use.